codsen/codsen.com/src/os/string-strip-html.md

 **{{ packageJsons["string-strip-html"].lect.req }}(input, \[opts])**

-In other words, it's a "string-in/string-out" function, with optional second input argument, options.
+In other words, it's a function which takes string and an optional options.

 | Input argument | Type         | Obligatory? | Description                                        |
 | -------------- | ------------ | ----------- | -------------------------------------------------- |